atc1441/ZBS_Flasher/README.md

 - Before each flashing the Flash/Infopage is always fully erased
 - Flash takes ~130 Seconds for a full file, smaller file are faster of course
 - Full read of flash takes ~70 Seconds
-- on a Flash the data is directly verified on the ESP32, on reading no verify is done so maybe read it twice to make sure its correct
+- on flashing the data is directly verified on the ESP32, on reading no verify is done so maybe read it twice to make sure its correct
 - It could be needed to tweak the transmission speed from the ESP32 to ZBS, this can be done in the zbs_interface.h (ZBS_spi_delay value)